bro-da/django-deployment/README.md

  ufw status # continue only if you see openssh on the list
  ```

-* steps to enable ssh password authentication on
+2 .steps to enable ssh password authentication on
     ```shell
     sudo nano /etc/ssh/sshd_config # find "PasswordAuthentication" enabling it  yes sudo service sshd restart
     ```
-    only logout after doing this step and rechecking ufw allow list
+    only logout after doing this step and rechecking ufw allow list.

-* logout and reconnect through ssh using new user and password
+    logout and reconnect through ssh using new user and password

-    ```shell
+    ```
     ssh USER@IP-ADDRESS
     ```

+## install neccesary packages

-* update the ubuntu instance and install necessary software
+1. update the ubuntu instance and install necessary software
 ```shell
 sudo apt update
 sudo apt install python3-venv python3-dev libpq-dev postgresql postgresql-contrib nginx curl # postgresql package and the next steps optional if youre running the postgres data on the same instance
 ```
-* step to install postgresql on the instance
+2. step to install postgresql on the instance
 ```shell

 sudo systemctl start postgresql